dgageot/simplelenium/README.md

 Simplelenium is good at running tests in parallel.
 In fact without you doing anything on the code side, it should just work.

-Simplelenium keeps a distinct PhantomJS WebDriver for each thread.
+Simplelenium keeps a distinct WebDriver for each thread.
 You don't have to think about it.
 Let's say you configure surefire to run tests in parallel at class or method level.
 Easy!
 You don't have to copy this configuration, with a different syntax, into your test framework.
 It will just